 - 1. Quality of undergraduate and previous graduate work.
-The Graduate School requires as a minimum a 2.65 on a 4.0 scale in all undergraduate courses taken at a regionally accredited college or university). - Official, GRE/GMAT scores for programs that require entrance exams.
+The Graduate School requires as a minimum a 2.75 on a 4.0 scale in all undergraduate courses taken at a regionally accredited college or university). - Official, GRE/GMAT scores for programs that require entrance exams.
 The following master's degree programs do not require GRE/ GMAT scores: Biology, Pre-Elementary Education, Family & Consumer Sciences, Plant & Soil Science, Psychology, Secondary Education, and Social Work. - 3.
 Letters of recommendation that speak to the applicant's potential for successful completion of the degree program to which the applicant is applying. - 4.
 Supplemental evidence of potential success for graduate studies.
 Some programs require other evidence of potential for success, such as a portfolio, personal interviews, examples of scholarly work, and or research. - 5.
-Available space in the program, and competitive rating within the applicant pool for the given term of entry.
+Available space in the program, and competitive rating within the applicant pool for the given term of entry. - 6.
+Students who previously attended other graduate schools must be in good standing (i.e., minimum GPA, 3.0) when seeking admission to a graduate degree program.